 Check out the following story.
 Does it resonate with you?

-Conflict is key to telling compelling stories.
-So be transparent about the adversity your company has faced, and own it.
+Conflict is key to telling compelling stories, so be transparent about the adversity your company has faced and own it.
 The more honest you are about your shortcomings, the more people will respect you and relate to your brand.

-The status quo is the way things are or the initial nature of your situation.
-The conflict disrupts this situation and puts something at stake, forcing the protagonist (your brand) to actively find a solution to the problem.
+The status quo is the way things are and have always been.
+A conflict disrupts this and puts something at stake, forcing the protagonist, your brand, to actively find a solution to the problem.

-In sum, your brand’s story structure should look like this -- status quo, conflict, and resolution.
-It’s as simple as that.
+In sum, your brand’s story structure should look like this:

 Little Red Riding Hood

 Conflict: A Big Bad Wolf approaches her, and asks where she’s going.
-She naively tells him where her grandmother’s house is, so he suggests she picks some flowers as a present for her.
+She naively tells him where her grandmother’s house is, and he suggests she picks some flowers as a present for her.
 While she’s distracted, he breaks into Little Red Riding Hood’s grandmother's house, eats her, and puts on her clothes to impersonate her.

-Now -- wouldn’t you say that was a little more compelling and entertaining than finding out Colonel Mustard can wield a candlestick as a murder weapon?
+Wouldn’t you say that was a little more compelling and entertaining than finding out Colonel Mustard can wield a candlestick as a murder weapon?
 I would, too.